scnslabutsa/myhthelperEduContent/_episodes/MFAT13b.md

 * If you have other health conditions such as diabetes, high blood pressure, high cholesterol, etc. You should continue regular check-ups and follow your doctor’s recommendations.
 * If you have doubts, talk to your doctor about your concerns, and ask him/her who should be responsible for your regular follow-up care.
 Your medical team should provide a survivorship care plan with advice and recommendations.
 Ask them about it.

 Take advantage of your doctor visits.
-The main purpose of these visits is to ensure you treatment plan is going as expected and to provide any support you need, such as:
+The main purpose of these visits is to ensure your treatment plan is going as expected and to provide any support you need, such as:

 * Talk about ways you may lower your risk of recurrence.
 * Talk about any problems you have with medications, such as hormone therapy.